-- a) Gum chewing.

-- b) Improper conduct in church.

-- c) Disruptive hallway behavior.

-- d) Unacceptable field trip behavior.

-- e) Disregard for classroom, cafeteria, playground, or school rules and procedures.

-- f) Eating outside the lunchroom without permission. - g) Having a cell phone, I-Pod, CD player, or any other electronic devices.
-(Refer to cell phone policy for further information regarding student cell phones.) - h) Possession of inappropriate literature and/or music
+- 1. Gum chewing. - 2.
+Improper conduct in church. - 3.
+Disruptive hallway behavior. - 4.
+Unacceptable field trip behavior. - 5.
+Disregard for classroom, cafeteria, playground, or school rules and procedures. - 6.
+Eating outside the lunchroom without permission. - 7.
+Having a cell phone, I-Pod, CD player, or any other electronic devices. - 8.
+Possession of inappropriate literature and/or music

 If a student is caught with a disallowed electronic device on their person, a detention will be issued and the device confiscated until a parent comes to school.
 Once a cell phone or other device is in the possession of a school authority (principal, administrator, teacher, teacher assistant, secretary), the contents contained on the device may be accessed and reviewed.
-(Refer to cell phone policy for further information regarding student cell phones.)
+(Refer to the Cell Phone Policy for further information regarding student cell phones.)
 NOTE Under no circumstances will the school, and/or school employees be held responsible for lost, stolen, or damaged disallowed devices.